 All of that is crucial to ensuring your site provides a relevant and useful experience to visitors.
 Not to mention helping to inform and improve your SEO and other digital marketing efforts.

 To keep this list as organised as possible we’ve split it into two parts.
 The first part is a shortlist of the best Google Analytics Tools, which are standalone software platforms.
 The second part is a list of the best Google Analytics browser extensions.
 We’ll start with the best Google Analytics software options.

 13 Best Google Analytics Tools (Software Platforms)

-DataHawk is an Amazon analytic tool.
+DataHawk is an Amazon analytics tool.
 It makes it much easier to keep track of how your firm is doing on the biggest web store around.
-That includes letting you track keyword ranks, product metrics, and sales estimates.
+That includes letting you track keyword ranks, product metrics and sales estimates.
 That makes DataHawk invaluable to e-commerce companies, brands, and professional Amazon sellers.

 The tool also lets you run keyword research and market analysis on your Amazon activity.
 To keep on top of your Amazon analytics, DataHawk has plenty of management features.
 They include the ability to create a central sales dashboard and to set up custom email notifications.
 If you sell via Amazon, DataHawk is your best option for tracking and improving your performance.

 Screaming Frog is a multi-purpose tool that should be familiar to most SEO and marketing professionals.
 It has features that can help with all kinds of SEO and analytics.
 The Screaming Frog SEO Spider is perhaps the best-known of those features.
 It’s invaluable for crawling site URLs and auditing technical SEO, amongst other things.